Hip & Knee Pain

 Shin splints are generally diagnosed by history and physical exam.
 Your chiropractor will ask you questions like what makes it worse, what makes it better, how/when it began, and what it feels like.
 An exam will be performed that will consist of orthopedic and in some cases neurologic tests to determine the cause of the pain.
 Your chiropractor may also provide a biomechanical assessment (watching you in action) to establish if there are any abnormalities of gait and movement.
 In some cases, further testing such as an X-ray, bone scan or MRI will be ordered.

-Shin splints are commonly evaluated and successfully treated at Omagh Chiropractic.
-Some cases will require only minimal intervention and may be treated at home with ice massage, changes in foot wear, arch support, rest, elevation.
-Other cases require rehabilitative treatment.
-The chiropractor at Omagh Chiropractic is trained to provide high quality and individualized treatment that will get you out of pain and improve your performance.
+Shin splints are commonly evaluated and seen at Omagh Chiropractic.
+Some cases will require only minimal intervention and may be managed at home with ice massage, changes in foot wear, arch support, rest, elevation.
+Other cases require rehabilitative exercises.
+The chiropractor at Omagh Chiropractic is trained to provide high quality and individualised care that will get you out of pain and improve your performance.
 Many active patients have reaped the benefits of chiropractic care.
 Schedule your appointment with one of our chiropractors and ride, run, dance, skate or ski your way to the top.

 1. Tibial stress injuries: decisive diagnosis and treatment of ‘shin splints’.
 Couture CJ, Karlson KA.Phys Sportsmed.
 2002 Jun;30(6):29-36.